asmusskar/ALVA/README.md

 </p>

 ### Case 2 - Vertical stresses and displacements for an elastic half-space with depth
+Another basic validation step is carried by comparing vertical stresses and displacements in the line of loading with depth to the classical Boussinesq solution.

 * `ALVA_let_validation1.m` - tests the implementation of the ALVA LET model calculating vertical stresses and displacements with depth for a half-space subjected to a single circular load.
 The results are compared to the analytical Boussinesq solution and the computer programme [ELLEA1](https://orbit.dtu.dk/en/publications/ellea1-isotropic-layered-elasticity-in-excel-pavement-analysis-to).

 <i>Note</i>: Minimum two layers is required for analysis of pavement systems in ALVA.
 For analysis of one-layer / half-space systems: select identical parameters for each layer, as well as <i>"bonded"</i> interface conditions